 The Behunins passed through Emigration Canyon August 30, 1850.
 Isaac and Elmina’s youngest child to cross the plains to Utah was Elijah Cuttler Behunin, my direct line ancestor.
 He was only two years old.
 On September 30, 1850, one month after their arrival in Utah, Elmina gave birth to a daughter named after her.
 I can’t imagine what it was like walking or bumping along a hot, dusty trail during the summer being pregnant.
 Elmina Behunin must have been a strong woman.

 My 4 boys and I had so much fun comparing our family tree to their Lego mini figure collections and trying to build them to represent family members.
-We used my camera phone to take pictures together, and changed background colors on my Shotbox.
-We plan to use the photos to illustrate a book of family stories to share with all the cousins for our family reunion in August.
+We used my camera phone to take pictures together.
+We hope to use the photos to illustrate a book of family stories to share with all the cousins for our family reunion in August.

 Genealogy Jen’s Challenge of the Week- What family story could you adapt to tell with Lego?
 Bonus Points- If you have any idea how to build Lego sheep, comment and let me know or send me a link.